Near-optimal learning with average H\"older smoothness: Introduction

+In this work, we generalize the aforementioned notion of average Lipschitz smoothness by extending it to H\"older smoothness of any exponent $\beta\in(0,1]$.
 After formally defining the average H\"older smoothness of a function with respect to a distribution in \secref{subsec: avg smooth}, our contributions can be summarized as follows:

-\begin{enumerate} \item \textbf{Bracketing numbers upper bound (\thmref{thm: bracket}).} Although asymptotically, empirical covering numbers generally yield sharper bounds than bracketing numbers,\footnote{Uniform convergence of the $L_1(\mathcal{D})$ distance between the upper and lower bracket functions implies that, in the limit of sample size, the $\eps$-bracket functions are almost surely an empirical $(1+o(1))\eps$-cover; see \secref{sec: prelim} for a reminder of relevant definitions.} in the case of average smoothness we discover that the latter are tight up to a logarithmic factor.
+\begin{itemize}[leftmargin=*] \item \textbf{Bracketing numbers upper bound (\thmref{thm: bracket}).} We establish a nearly-optimal distribution-free bound on the bracketing entropy of our proposed average-smooth function class, serving as the main crux on which we base our analyses throughout the paper.
+In particular, although it is known that asymptotically empirical covering numbers yield sharper bounds than bracketing numbers,\footnote{Uniform convergence of the $L_1(\mathcal{D})$ distance between the upper and lower bracket functions implies that, in the limit of sample size, the $\eps$-bracket functions are almost surely an empirical $(1+o(1))\eps$-cover; see \secref{sec: prelim} for a reminder of relevant definitions.} in the case of average smoothness we reveal that the latter are tight up to a logarithmic factor.